 A successful farming operation must keep an eye on marketing trends.
 The demand for local and sustainably grown food has increased drastically over the last several years, as is evident from the growing number of farms offering Community Supported Agriculture (CSA’s) and the nearly 200% growth in farmers markets over the last ten years.
 This increased demand provides ample opportunities for beginner farmers to sell directly to the public, and in doing so allows for establishment of relationships with their customer.
 MDAR’s Division of Agricultural Markets works to share market trends and opportunities such as these with beginner farmers so that full potential can be reached.

 In addition, MDAR aims to provide resources for our beginning farmers by working in partnership with groups across the state, all sharing a common goal, such as the Beginning Farmers Network of Massachusetts (BFN/Mass), New Entry Sustainable Farming Project (NESFP), and New England Small Farm Institute (NESFI).
 These groups further assist beginning farmers in areas such as land acquisition and financing, and provide opportunities for beginning farmers to connect with one another across the Commonwealth.
+The Urban Farmer Training Program (UFTP) trains residents from Boston neighborhoods in the specifics of small plot urban farming.

 Land Source Links